Preparing Japanese tea

 Preparing the water:

-- Boil the water, then let it cool to the right temperature in a cooling pot: the yuzamashi ;
+- Boil water, then let it cool to the right temperature in a cooling pot: the yuzamashi;

-- Pour the remaining water into the cups to heat them, then into the kyusu teapot or shiboridashi containing the tea leaves.
+- Pour the rest of the water into the cups to warm them, then into the kyusu teapot or shiboridashi containing the tea leaves.

 Infusion:

-- Leave the leaves to infuse for 30 seconds to a minute, depending on their quality;
+- Allow the leaves to steep for 30 seconds to one minute, depending on their quality.

-- Pour the infusion from cup to cup, going back and forth to balance the infusion in each cup;
+- Pour the infusion from one cup to another, going back and forth to balance the infusion in each cup.

 - Empty the teapot completely to stop the infusion.

-For subsequent infusions, reduce the infusion time to around 15 seconds.
+For subsequent infusions, as the leaves are already hydrated, reduce the infusion time to about 15 seconds.

 Shiboridashi: a refined alternative to the kyusu